 Though the most common whistles are made from brass, historical whistles were made from wood, clay, cane and metal.

-Claddagh rings, which are still widely worn today as a symbol for love, loyalty and friendship, were first used in the 17th century.
+Claddagh rings, which are still widely worn today as a symbol of love, loyalty, and friendship, were first used in the 17th century.
 By legend, the design was made by goldsmith Richard Joyce, who presented the first Claddagh ring to his love after returning from indentured servitude.

 The ring consists of two hands holding up a crowned heart – the hands represent friendship, the heart represents love, and the crown represents loyalty.